-EFFECTIVE DATE: April 1, 2006

-AUTHORITY: s.4, Workers Compensation Act; and the Fishing Industry Regulations.
-CROSS REFERENCES: See also Personal Optional Protection (AP1-2-3), Classification -

-Multiple (AP1-37-2) and Maximum Wage (AP1-38-6) in the Assessment Manual and Fishers (policy item #65.03) of the Rehabilitation Services & and the manner in which assessment premiums may be calculated.
+EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: April 1, 2006 s.4, Workers Compensation Act; and the Fishing Industry Regulations .
+See also Personal Optional Protection (AP1-2-3), Classification - Multiple (AP1-37-2) and Maximum Wage (AP1-38-6) in the Assessment Manual and Fishers (policy item #65.03) of the Rehabilitation Services & Claims Manual , Volume II.
+HISTORY: Amended in 2005 to clarify assessed employers in the fishing industry and the manner in which assessment premiums may be calculated.
 Amendments made in 2003 result from the amendment to the Fishing Industry Regulations gazetted as B.C.
 Reg.
 364/2000.
 Amends parts of Item AP1-4-1 in the Assessment Manual approved on November 16, 2002.
 Specifically, inserts a new Part (b) to add factors for determining persons who should pay assessments on out-of-province and direct fish sales.
 Also amends Part (d) to require persons engaged in transmitting payments to commercial fishers to register with the Board to pay assessments.
+APPLICATION: This policy applies to all decisions made on or after April 1, 2006.